typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 ## Recap: Type Information?

-Traditional lint rules operate on one file at a time.
+Traditional JavaScript lint rules operate on one file at a time.
 They look at a description of code in each file and report complaints if that file seems to contain bad practices.
 That description is called an Abstract Syntax Tree, or AST.